History of the All-Ireland Senior Hurling Championship: 1926–1931

-1932 to 1936 – Kilkenny’s double and the greatest Limerick team
+1932–1936

-In 1932 Clare surprised everyone by winning their first Munster title in almost twenty years.
+In 1932, Clare won their first Munster title in almost twenty years.
 They later qualified for the All-Ireland final where Kilkenny, the defeated finalists of 1931, provided the opposition.
 The game was a close one that ebbed and flowed.
 Kilkenny scored three goals courtesy of Matty Power, Martin White and Lory Meagher direct from a line ball.
 Clare's Tull Considine replied with two goals himself and was foiled for an almost certain third.
 The final score of 3–3 to 2-3 gave victory to ‘the Cats’.
 It would be 1995 before Clare made their next appearance on All-Ireland final day.

-1933 saw the greatest Limerick team of all-time make their first foray into the annals of greatness by qualifying for the championship decider.
+1933 saw the Limerick team qualify for the championship decider.
 Kilkenny provided the opposition in what was their third consecutive appearance in the final.
 A then record crowd of 45,000 turned up at Croke Park with another 5,000 spectators being locked outside the stadium.
 The game was a close affair, only won with a Johnny Dunne goal for Kilkenny with ten minutes left.
 A score line of 1–7 to 0-6 gave Kilkenny a second consecutive All-Ireland title and left Limerick's hopes in tatters.

 In 1934 Limerick retained their Munster dominance and qualified for a second consecutive All-Ireland final.
 Dublin, the newly crowned Leinster champions, provided the opposition.
 The game was an exciting affair, with veteran Bob McConkey being knocked unconscious twice.
 Dave Clohessy scored two goals, leaving Dublin trailing by five points with five minutes left.
-‘The Dubs’ staged a remarkable comeback to draw the game and force a replay.
-The replay was also an exciting affair that finished with a flourish.
+‘The Dubs' came back to draw the game and force a replay.
 With two minutes to go the sides were level again.
 Limerick had scored 4–0 to Dublin's 2–6.
 Mick Mackey and Jackie O'Connell pointed for Limerick before Dave Clohessy struck again for his fourth goal of the game.
 The 5–2 to 2–6 score line gave Limerick the victory and an All-Ireland title.

 1935 saw Limerick and Kilkenny do battle in another All-Ireland final.
 Limerick came into the match with an unbeaten run of thirty-one games and as the reigning champions.
-A downpour ruined the game for spectators as Kilkenny's Martin White scored a great goal to give 'the Cats' a five-point lead with time running out.
+A downpour ruined the game for spectators as Kilkenny's Martin White scored atgoal to give 'the Cats' a five-point lead with time running out.
 Mick Mackey smashed a free into the net before Mickey Cross pointed; however, it was not enough.
 Kilkenny won their third All-Ireland of the decade by 2–5 to 2–4.